-i NOTE: Depending on the platform, some attributes may or may not be displayed.
+(i) NOTE: Depending on the platform, some attributes may or may not be displayed.

-Logical Processor Allows you to enable or disable logical processors and display the number of logical processors.
-If the Logical

-Processor option is set to Enabled, the BIOS displays all the logical processors.
-If this option is set to Disabled, the BIOS only displays one logical processor per core.
-By default, the Logical Processor option is set to
+LogicalAllows you to enable or disable logical processors and display the number of logical processors.
+If theProcessorLogical Processor option is set to Enabled, the BIOS displays all the logical processors.
+If this option is